eFuller96/Mentoring/ClassesAndInterfaces/Notes.md

 Fields should be kept private to a class and accessed via get and set properties.
 Properties provide a level of abstraction allowing you to change the fields while not affecting the external way they are accessed by the things that use your class.

 ## Properties
 Properties are used to expose fields, allowing you to "set" and "get" it's value.
-Properties are also known as accessors, and the "get" and "set" are called peoperty accessors.
+Properties are also known as accessors, and the "get" and "set" are called property accessors.
 `value` is a keyword in C#, it is like a parameter for the set method.
 ```
 public int Id